-There were now a further twenty-four hours to wait after that medical assessment before there then came about the final formality of his enlistment: attestation.
-On that October 27 he pledged his allegiance to the reigning monarch, George V, at which moment Benjamin Bursey became...a soldier of the King.
+Five days were to pass before there came the final formality of his enlistment: attestation.
+It was to be on October 5 that he pledged his allegiance to the reigning monarch, George V, at which moment Harvey Ronald Butler became...a soldier of the King.

-A long waiting-period was now in store for the recruits of this draft, designated as 'H' Company\, before they were to depart from Newfoundland for...overseas service.
+A further waiting-period, this one more protracted, was in store after attestation for the recruits of this draft, designated as 'G' Company, before they were to depart from Newfoundland for...overseas service.